Outrage after bloody day for Afghan journalists - Journal du Cameroun

 In 2016, seven employees of popular TV channel Tolo were killed in a Taliban suicide bombing.
 And in November last year, broadcaster Shamshad TV was stormed by gunmen who killed one person.

-After that strike, the defiant station was back on the air within hours, with a newscaster with bandaged hands reporting on the attack as its director vowed: “They cannot silence us.”
+After that strike, the defiant station was back on the air within hours.
+A newscaster with bandaged hands reported on the attack as its director vowed: “They cannot silence us.”

 – Treasured colleague –